Skip to content

 When You Do Need Code

-But always start with the built-in options.
+Always start with the built-in options.
 They are faster to implement, easier to maintain, and automatically responsive.
 Only reach for custom code when you have a specific design requirement that the visual editor cannot achieve.